-Over the past several years, I've seen an increase in child-abuse charges filed against parents arising from punishment that, even as recent as ten years ago, would have not caught the eye of a prosecutor.
+Over the past several years, I've seen an increase in child-abuse charges filed against parents arising from the punishment that, even as recent as ten years ago, would not have caught the eye of a prosecutor.
 For all of you new parents out there, this is something that certainly needs to be on your radar.

 To be clear, Virginia allows for corporal punishment.
 That means that spanking and physical punishment is permitted.
 However, it is limited to “reasonable” physical punishment in "due moderation."
 What exactly reasonable and due moderation means is determined by case-by-case circumstances and can mean different things depending upon the community in which you live.

-In convicting the defendant, the Harbough Court made clear that the Court will take in to consideration factors such as bruising/markings left on the child, what steps of punishment or taken prior to the physical punishment, the circumstances surrounding the actual punishment, such as how many spanks were employed, and other circumstances.
-However, this is simply no bright line rule to determine what exactly is going to far.
+In convicting the defendant, the Harbough Court made clear that the Court will take into consideration factors such as bruising/markings left on the child, what steps of punishment or taken before the physical punishment, the circumstances surrounding the actual punishment, such as how many spanks were employed, and other circumstances.
+However, this is simply no bright line rule to determine what exactly is going too far.